 This legislation would expand the IRS definition of medical expenditures to include physical activity as preventative medicine.
 This would allow individuals to use the pre-tax dollars in Flexible Spending Accounts and Health Savings Accounts to include expenditures such as; membership at a fitness facility, youth and adult sports league fees, exercise classes and other physical activities.

-Dedicated funding for Active Transportation options, including trails and pedestrian projects primarily through the Transportation Alternatives Program (TAP), and the Recreational Trails Program (RTP).
-Combined, these programs, found in the federal surface transportation bill "MAP-21", provide approximately $800 million annually for bike and pedestrian projects and to promote pedestrian and bicycling safety in local communities.
-MAP-21 is next due to expire at the end of May.
+Dedicated federal funding for Active Transportation options, including trails and pedestrian projects, is primarily through the Transportation Alternatives Program (TAP), and the Recreational Trails Program (RTP).
+These programs, which were consolidated into the federal surface transportation bill, the FAST Act, provide funding for bike and pedestrian projects and to promote pedestrian and bicycling safety in local communities.
+This law was passed in December 2015, but future legislation reauthorizing this bill will be needed in to continue funding our nation's transportation infrastructure.

 This legislation would provide matching federal grants for park and recreation infrastructure in metropolitan areas.
 Specifically, this legislation would authorize the U.S. Department of Housing and Urban Development to provide funding to local park and recreation agencies, through three grant programs: Rehabilitation and Construction, the Innovation and Recreation Program and the Recovery Action Program.
 The bill also includes innovative financing for park infrastructure (known as PIFIA).